btcpayserver/btcpayserver-doc/TryItOut.md

 1. Download [Electrum](https://electrum.org)
 2. Run Electrum with parameter `--testnet`
-3. Go to Wallet menu then Master Public Key, copy the whole string starting by `tpub...`
+3. Open Electrum Desktop.
+At the top of the screen, click “Wallet” and then “Information”.
+Copy the whole string starting by `tpub...`

 Let's configure the store so it uses your electrum wallet: